 Students gain hands-on experience with research by assisting with ongoing equine nutrition and exercise physiology research projects.
-Semester Hours: 3 Prerequisites: permission of instructor.

 EQST 434: Independent Study

 Students gain hands-on experience with research by assisting with ongoing equine nutrition and exercise physiology research projects.